 Key Themes From Year Two Disclosures

-Most of the disclosures in our analysis from fiscal year 2021 began with a workforce overview.
-Indeed, 98 percent include data on the size of their workforce and 61 percent provide details on their geographic footprint.
-Following this information, half of companies provide a statement on the existence of collective bargaining agreements (CBAs); of the companies subject to CBAs, 60 percent provide quantitative data such as number of CBAs or number of employees covered by CBAs.
+Most of the S&P 500 companies begin their year two disclosures with a workforce overview, with 99 percent including data on the size of their workforce and 71 percent providing details on their geographic footprint.
+Following this information, nearly half of companies provide a statement on the existence of collective bargaining agreements (CBAs).
+Of the companies subject to CBAs, 58 percent provide quantitative data such as number of CBAs or number of employees covered by them.

 Topics of disclosure can be largely grouped into four categories.
 These include hiring and retaining talent; diversity, equity and inclusion; employee engagement; and COVID-19, health and safety.